SparrowTek/CoreCashu/Docs/keychain_secure_store_plan.md

 - When `AccessControlPolicy.userPresence` or biometric policies are enabled, confirm the system prompts before reads and that background tasks without UI receive `errSecInteractionNotAllowed`.
 - Run `security find-generic-password -s <service>` to ensure namespace isolation and absence of plaintext secrets.
 - Execute the Swift Testing suite (`KeychainSecureStore` tests) on both simulator and physical hardware to confirm no stale state leaks between runs.
 - Pending 2025-09-23: on-device biometric validation remains outstanding because this environment lacks the required entitlements/hardware.
-Track completion in the next provisioned session before lifting README caveats.
+Track completion in the app/CLI targets that own provisioning before lifting README caveats.
+- Note: entitlement configuration and manual validation now live with the downstream application and CLI projects; this repo documents the steps but does not perform them in CI.

 ## 9. Open Questions
 - Should we support customizable Keychain access group for app extensions/shared keychain?
 (Default: optional `String?` parameter).